 If you’re one of the many people running out of room on your phone, you may want to consider moving your photos to the cloud.
 Not only will it free up space on your device, it means you can easily access photos from your phone or tablet on your computer and vice versa.

-Amazon photo storage (opens in new tab) is one of the best cloud storage (opens in new tab) options out there.
+Amazon photo storage is one of the best photo cloud storage options out there.
 In this article, we’ll take a look at the cost, features, support, and security of Amazon Photos to determine if it’s the right photo storage option for you.

 Plans and pricing

 Amazon offers up to 5GB of free cloud storage for photos for all members, but if you’re a Prime member the deal is even sweeter: Amazon offers unlimited full-quality photo storage to Prime members.

 Of course, Amazon Prime isn’t free.
 Amazon Prime costs $14.99 a month, or $139 a year.
 That might be steep for just storing photos, but that comes with the other benefits of Prime, like free two-day shipping and access to Amazon Prime Video.

 If you’re not interested in Amazon Prime, you can still use Amazon Photos, paying just for the storage you want. $1.99 a month or $19.99 a year will get you 100GB of storage, whereas $6.99 a month or $59.99 a year will get you 1TB of storage; 2TB will cost you $11.99 per month and $119.98 per year.

 After that, Amazon Photos becomes more expensive than Amazon Prime membership which means that if you only plan on storing photos, it’s worth getting the Prime membership for the added benefits.
 However, the unlimited full-quality storage for Prime members only applies to photos: if you want to store videos, you’ll need to purchase extra storage, which can go up to 30TB for $1799.70 per year.